project-rig/rig/docs/source/control_tutorials.rst

 .. note::

-    We use a 512 byte UDP receive buffer since at present the largest SDP packet supported by the machine at the time of writing is 256 bytes + SDP header.
+    We use a 512 byte UDP receive buffer since at present the largest SDP packet supported by the machine at the time of writing is 256 bytes + 24 bytes SCP header.
+Using power-of-two sized receive buffers is recommended on most operating systems for performance reasons.
 The :py:class:`~rig.machine_control.MachineController`'s
     :py:meth:`~rig.machine_control.MachineController.scp_data_length` property
     can be used to get the actual value.